Buy your home

 In the fifth year: 20% must be repaid

 After five years you can sell without repaying any discount.
-If you pay service charges to us you should inform us that you are selling your property to ensure that any outstanding charges are apportioned correctly between the buyer and seller.
+If you pay service charges to us you should inform us that you are selling your property to ensure that future service charge demands are sent to the new owner of the property.